 This is a restricted fund which each department pays into based on the square foot of space used by the department.
 These funds are used for repair and upgrade work that may be needed to maintain buildings in good operational condition.

+I. Public Safety Tax

-I. Funding Projections
+J. Funding Projections

-The table below identifies a summary of funding for each facility and service for the next 20 year planning period.
+The table below identifies a summary of funding for each facility and service for the next 20-year planning period.

 Table 6-3.
-Twenty-year Generalized Project Projections 2020 - 2040
+Twenty-year Generalized Project Projections 2025 - 2045